gulam101/FizzBuzz/README.md

 ### Description:

+A fizzbuzz program counts upwards from 1, outputting whole numbers except multiples of 3, which are replaced by "Fizz", and multiples of 5, replaced by "Buzz".
+Common multiples output the hybrid "FizzBuzz".
+To demonstrate: 1, 2, "Fizz", 4, "Buzz", "Fizz", 7, 8, "Fizz", "Buzz", 11, "Fizz", 13, 14, "Fizzbuzz", 16, ad infinitum.

 In this project I wanted to understand the FizzBuzz solution in C#.
+FizzBuzz I created this project a while ago but I wanted to create it again and update the repoistory so that it would show the correct informaiton.
+I had problems on the previous repository and decicded to start again.

 I wanted to know how it worked within the code and to play around with so that I know if something breaks, I would know how to fix it.
+I wanted to understand it and know how it works because this is a famous solution and I wanted to be able to explain to someone how this works.

 ### What I Learnt:
 - Forloop